ywangl/Plant-or-Weed-A-multi-label-image-classifier-to-distinguish-a-crop-image-from-a-weed-image/README.md

 Notice: CNN+SVM gave the highest accuracy score but it is overfitting, thus not selected.
 Validation performance is not ideal on google searched images.

+Steps to solve overfitting:

+1. "Dropping" function and "Randomized Search" can be used

+2. Larger dataset

+3. Apply transformed learning: look for pre-trained model, tweak parameters